vondadil/zilla-2000/README.md

 Currently only tested with Firefox 147 on Fedora 43 (Xfce, Chicago95 / KDE, Reactionary Plus).
 Should mostly work on other platforms, too.

 # Changes / Features
-- Main UI (Toolbar and Tabs) look like Netscape 6 Classic Theme / Mozilla 1.7
+- Main UI (Toolbar and Tabs) looks like Netscape 6 Classic Theme / Mozilla 1.7
 - Icons for the buttons `Back`/`Forward`/`Reload`, `Toggle Sidebar` and `Print` are taken from Mozilla 1.7
 - Icons for `Account` and `Extensions` are taken from Netscape 4
 - URL bar does not pop out anymore and matches the Mozilla/Netscape Classic style